RedDuck-Software/midas-contracts/docgen/index.md

 function pause() external
 ```

-puts stUSD token on pause.
+puts mTBILL token on pause.
 should be called only from permissioned actor

 ### unpause